smt970913/ICU-EDM/README.md

-# Offline Constrained Reinforcement Learning for Safe Extubation Decision-Making
+# Offline Constrained Reinforcement Learning for Extubation Decision-Making

 The repository contains code for an Offline Constrained Reinforcement Learning based Extubation Decison-Making support tool utilized in the research effort of us.
 Code created by Maotong Sun (maotong.sun@tum.de) and Jingui Xie (jingui.xie@tum.de)